-Knowing how much time you want to take off, where you’re planning to go and what you’re planning on doing when you get there are are all considerations.
+Knowing how much time you want to take off, where you’re planning to go and what you’re planning on doing when you get there are are all important considerations.

 1. Covering any current commitments

-You’ll need to look at what your current financial commitments are and how to cover these for the period you plan to be away.
+You’ll need to look at what your current financial commitments are and how to cover these for the time you plan to be away.
 If you have credit card debt, for instance, you’ll probably want to clear this before you head off.
 And if you have a mortgage, you’ll need to make arrangements to continue with the payments while you’re away.
 If any rent you receive won’t cover the payments, you may need to dip into your savings.

 Once you decide on a career break, it’s worth assessing how much you’ve got saved, and how you can boost this by adding in more from your salary each month.
 This could require cutting back on your lifestyle expenditure in order to build this up quicker.